There are many methods people use to self-harm themselves. Some of those methods are:

 There are other ways to self-soothe, and to ease the burden of overwhelming emotions; ways that don’t cause physical injury.
 Emotions are temporary, they won’t last forever.
 Here are some suggestions for minimizing the occurrence of self-harm, and perhaps even ceasing it all together:

-If you need the physical sensation of doing something with your hands, try finding other outlets that won’t hurt you.
+If you need a physical expression of inner anxiety or pain try finding other outlets that won’t hurt you.
 Rip up a bunch of paper, invest in a stress ball or two, dig your hands deep into clay, or build a sandcastle.
 You can try rubbing an ice cube on your skin to help ease the compulsion to cut.

 Feeling alone and isolated is never a good thing for those in emotional distress.
 Try and find a connection with someone or something.
 Call a friend, play with your pet, perhaps even delve into a good book or a movie you know will make you laugh.
 It can help to get out of your head and focus on something outside of yourself until the impulse to self-injure subsides.
 5